sasoh/Lander/README.md

 Summary
 ===
 The player takes control of a vehicle and transports stuff from one place to another.
-Main level design features will be centered around mofications around the vehicle control physics (waves of force/air/gravity, etc).
-Finishing missions unlocks upgrades to the vessel that are needed for later missions (space travel, etc).
+Main level design features will be centered around the vehicle control physics.
 The goal of the game is to complete all levels (at least for now).

 Arcade game motivited by [onegameamonth.com](onegameamonth.com).
 Similar gameplay mechanics to [ugh](http://en.wikipedia.org/wiki/Ugh!) from the early 90s.